dwrobel/flatcam/README.md

 - remade the Gerber Editor way to import an Gerber object into the editor in such a way to use the multiprocessing
 - various small fixes
 - fix for toggle grid lines updating canvas only after moving the mouse (hack, actually)
+- some changes in the UI layout in Cutout Tool

 2.12.2019